QuarkNerd/blog/ceberhardt/_posts/2015-01-27-swift-exception-handling.md

 As an example, the Google Objective-C style guide simply states "[Don't throw exceptions](http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml#Avoid_Throwing_Exceptions)".

 However, I personally feel that Swift would benefit from the introduction of exceptions.
-To see why, we'll return back the everyones favourite topic - optionals!
+To see why, we'll return back the everyone's favourite topic - optionals!

 This is the all-to-familiar problem of optional variables - if you have an algorithm that depends on a number of optionals, each must be explicitly unwrapped: